 We’ve seen some leaked specs of the Motorola Droid Turbo on US network Verizon before, now this document seems to confirm them.
 And what specs they are.

 An insider at Verizon has leaked the sales document to Phone Arena.
-If true, this could be the most powerful handset ever.
+If true,

 First up, it’s no blushing violet, with a 5.2-inch QHD screen that gives it a pixel per inch count of 565ppi.
 That’s marginally smaller than the LG G3‘s 2K screen, but that should make it look a little sharper.